Ask Experts Questions for FREE Help!

 Oct 21, 2006, 06:11 PM

 I was recently terminated from my job of 11 years.
-While I never had a 401k with the company I worked for that I made contributions to, the company made contributions on their own for the employee for many years, even tho I never started or made payments into a 401k.
+While I never had a 401k with the company I worked for that I made contributions to, the company made contributions on their own for the employee for many years, even though I never started or made payments into a 401k.
 I cashed out the 401k last week and had the federal tax of 20% withheld.
 Was told no 10% penalty cause this was done in the year I turned 55.
-Now, come tax time in 2007, how will I handle this on my taxes??
+Now, come tax time in 2007, how will I handle this on my taxes?
 Remember, this is money that I NEVER contributed to.

-It was only $4933.00 minus the 20% tax but what do I do come taxtime??
+It was only $4933.00 minus the 20% tax but what do I do come taxtime?

 AtlantaTaxExpert